JiggityMaggotKetamynes/Chips/YC_application.md

 Q2) Team consists of technical and soft skills in financial markets, currencies and software/crypto development
-Q3) Null hypothesis: People don’t care to expand quality & restrictions of existing financial speculation/instrumentation + escape from dollar + hide from currency comp
+Q3) Null hypothesis: People don’t care to expand quality & restrictions of existing financial speculation/instrumentation + escape from dollar detioration + are opposed to using different currencies.

 ## Who are your competitors?
 What do you understand about your business that they don't?